Naman-Pal/SIHMON/ReportMechanicsandStructureChecklist.md

 - [x] 10.
 Are illustrations, tables, diagrams and charts clearly drawn, labelled and Numbered?

-- [ ] 11.
+- [x] 11.
 Is each Conclusion, and if applicable, each Recommendation, stated in a separate paragraph and in a positive way?

-  *The situation with our Conclusion is that it is under construction, we will soon bring future implementations of SIHMON in the conclusion*

 - [x] 12.
 Are the References/Bibliography complete?